alloy-rs/alloy/crates/network/README.md

 ## Usage

 This crate is not intended to be used directly.
-It is used by the [alloy-providers] library to modify the input and output types of the RPC methods.
+It is used by the [alloy-providers] library and reth to modify the input and output types of the RPC methods.

 This crate will primarily be used by blockchain maintainers to add bespoke RPC types to the Alloy provider.
 This is done by implementing the `Network` trait,